Jvke: Career

 In 2020, during the COVID-19 lockdowns, Lawson and his family joined TikTok.
 After an early period of creating skits and other videos, he announced his first single, "Upside Down".
 The song became popular, leading to Charlie Puth approaching Lawson for a remix.
 On a livestream on Instagram in January 2021, Lawson announced he would be collaborating with Galantis on a song.
 That song, "Dandelion", was released in January 2021.

-Lawson released "Golden Hour" on July 15, 2022, a song which he independently wrote and produced along with editing its music video.
+Lawson released "Golden Hour" on July 15, 2022, a song which he and his brother Zac Lawson wrote and produced, along with editing its music video.
 It was his first song to chart on the Billboard charts, garnering him worldwide attention and invitations to appear on TV shows.
 He was also named the MTV Push Artist for October 2022.
 Following the song's release, MTV UK asked Lawson to perform the song, which they posted onto YouTube.
 He was also recognized by MTV Italia which he performed for as well.